 Personal Financial Literacy

 This course will explore Early American economics and historical events that impacted the United States, while highlighting the cultural perspective of handling money.
 Students completing this course will find themselves equipped with the knowledge of the importance of earning an income and how to manage that income using a budget.
 They should also be able to identify and explain taxation, standard of living, and the function and use of banks and other financial institutions.
-They will be equipped to balance a checkbook, use a savings account, invest their income and reconcile financial accounts.
-The class will also explain online commerce, credit fraud, credit cards and the importance of maintaining good credit and avoid bankruptcy, and finally, it will teach the importance of planning for retirement.
+They will be equipped to planning a savings account, invest their income and reconcile financial accounts.
+The class will also explain online commerce, credit fraud, credit cards and the importance of maintaining good credit and avoid bankruptcy, and finally, it will teach the importance of managing every dollar before it is spent.
+This course fulfills the Oklahoma State requirement for personal financial literacy.

 Students in this course study the nature of materials through physics.
 The study will include motion, friction, torque, forces, energy, momentum, and other concepts and laws that deal with our physical world.
 They apply these laws to observation and expand our belief in the existence of God in the creation.

 Our purpose is to equip students to combat false science with observation and reasoning.
 We believe that our authority to study the physical world is based on the unchanging, infallible Word of God.
-This course is essentially a survey of science—with an emphasis on chemistry and physics—but also including topics from biology, geology and astronomy.
-Lecture, discussion, hands on labs, guest speakers and individual and group projects will supplement the texts.
-Students will apply their understanding of Laws of Motion, work and machines by building a mousetrap vehicle.
-While working in pairs, students will build a hot air balloon by applying their understanding of gas laws.
+This course is essentially a survey of science—with an emphasis on chemistry and physics.
+Lecture, discussion, hands on labs, individual and group projects will supplement the texts.

 This is the last math class before students enter Algebra I. Students who successfully complete this course should be able to understand and apply the following concepts: basic operations with polynomials and radical expressions, Pythagorean theorem, areas of geometric shapes, and basic algebraic topics such as patterns, relations, functions, order of operations, distributive property, and graphing inequalities.
 This course is designed to master the content through small increments followed by integrated practice throughout the year.
 Students are guided through different methods of problem solving and will build a solid foundation in preparation for Algebra I.